shenbo18/DigitRecognition/README.md

 #### CNN

 NN wiht Softmax can get 92% accuracy on MNIST, (which is not bad?).
 It is way worse than the state of art. we'll fix that, jumping from a very simple model to something moderately sophisticated: a small convolutional neural network.
 This will get us to around 99.2% accuracy.
+Later, we will also experiment on a larger CNN and investigate the effect of Batch Normalization.